 Since 1982, the photographer Judith Joy Ross (born 1946 in Hazleton, Pennsylvania) has produced sensitive, authentic portraits of . . .

-Josephine Herrick Project is a nonprofit that enlists photographic community volunteers to educate students who . . .
+Josephine Herrick Project is a nonprofit that enlists professional photographers to educate students who . . .

 View past IPA winners here